pekarasa/Stereoanlage/README.md

 ## Software in use

-To play the above listed media I use MPD, vlc and Raspberry Pi Audio Receiver
+To play the above listed media I use MPD and Raspberry Pi Audio Receiver

 ## Resources